paddingtonchiguvare/loan-application/README.md

 # Loan application performance
 ## Abstract
 A model that predicts the performance of future loan applications was trained and tested.
-The model will be able to predict the performance of 2,000 loans that are currently in Due Diligence (the test data).
+The model was used to predict the performance of 2,000 loans that are currently in Due Diligence (the test data).

 ## Design specifications
 ### Performance Evaluation.